Real spectra of large real asymmetric random matrices: Real partial Schur decomposition

 If the matrix $X$ is random, its elements are given by some probability measure $P(X) dX$.
 The flat measure over the matrix elements transforms under the nonlinear change of variables induced by the partial Schur decomposition.
 In case of two real eigenvalues it reads~\cite{Edelman1}

 where $dO_1$ is the measure on the orthogonal matrix (see~\cite{Edelman1} for details).
 In case of a pair of complex conjugate eigenvalues, the flat measure transforms to~\cite{Edelman2}

 After integrating all variables but $x_1$ and $x_2$, we obtain the 2-point density of real eigenvalues $\rho^r(x_1,x_2)$, though not normalized to unity.
-Integrating out all variables except $x$ and $y$ in the second case, we obtain the one-point density of complex eigenvalues $\rho^c(z)$, normalized to the average number of complex eigenvalues.
+Integrating out all variables except $x$ and $y$ in the second case, we obtain the one-point density of complex eigenvalues $\rho^c(z)$, normalized to the average number of complex eigenvalues (see also~\cite{Edelman1,Edelman2}).
+Orthogonal matrices $O_1$ and $O_2$ are not related to each other, but assuming additionally orthogonal invariance of the probability measure, i.e., $P(X) = P(OXO^T)$, integration over them yields only constants.

 The two-point density can be represented as a product of one-point densities and a connected density, $\rho^r(x_1,x_2) = \rho^r(x_1)\rho^r(x_2) + \rho_{conn}^r(x_1,x_2)$.
 At this point we use the large matrix size regime, at which we are working.
-Correlations between eigenvalues decay on scales much larger than the typical separation of eigenvalues ($\sim 1/N$), thus the connected part of the two-point density is the subleading correction.
+Correlations between eigenvalues decay on scales much larger than the typical separation of eigenvalues ($\sim 1/\sqrt{N}$), thus the connected part of the two-point density is a subleading correction in the matrix size.
 This fact was shown in many models using diagrammatic methods and loop equations~\cite{AJM,BrezinZee}.
-Therefore, the repulsion term $|x_1-x_2|$ in ~\eqref{eq:Jac1} does not play a role in the large $N$ limit, only the product of two determinants and the initial probability density function are relevant.
+Furthermore,~\cite{ForresterNagano} provides an explicit calculation of the connected density of real eigenvalues for the real Ginibre ensemble, showing its exponential decay.
+This result is expected to be universal in the bulk of the spectrum.
+Therefore, the repulsion term $|x_1-x_2|$ in~\eqref{eq:Jac1} does not play a role in the large $N$ limit, only the product of two determinants and the initial probability density function are relevant.
 In the large $N$ limit the 2-point density factorizes $\rho^r(x_1,x_2) = \rho^r(x_1) \rho^r(x_2)$.

-The term $\frac{2|\eta y|}{\sqrt{\eta^2+4y^2}}$ in \eqref{eq:Jac2} corresponds to the repulsion between a pair of eigenvalues as it decays to 0 when the eigenvalues come closer.
-This term is responsible for a notch in the (one-point) density of complex eigenvalues at the vicinity of the real line (see Fig.~\ref{Fig:1}).
+The term $\frac{2|\eta y|}{\sqrt{\eta^2+4y^2}}$ in \eqref{eq:Jac2} originates from the repulsion between a pair of complex conjugate eigenvalues as it decays to 0 when the eigenvalues come closer.
+It is responsible for a notch in the (one-point) density of complex eigenvalues at the vicinity of the real line (see Fig.~\ref{Fig:1}).
 The size of the notch decreases with the matrix size, showing that also in this case the eigenvalue repulsion is immaterial in the large $N$ limit.
 Again, only the squared modulus of the characteristic polynomial and the probability density $P(X)$ are relevant.